 The Live Watch Home Security system is just one of dozens of DIY protection networks that have burst onto the scene in the past several years, using an array of older sensors alongside new technologies like external IP cameras to give homeowners a cheaper solution to industry-standard alternatives like Bay or ADT.
+Find out how it compares to the Protect America Home Security System.

 But will Live Watch really be able to trust the average user (like myself) with something as technologically complex as home security?
 Read on in my Live Watch Home Security System review to find out!